protontypes/open-sustainable-technology/docs/business.md

 * [Closed Loop Partners](https://www.closedlooppartners.com/) - A New York based investment firm that provides equity and project finance to scale products, services and infrastructure at the forefront of the development of the circular economy.
 * [Energy Impact Partners](https://www.energyimpactpartners.com/) - Investing in companies driving a cleaner, better energy future.
 * [Enertech Capital](https://www.enertechcapital.com/) - Investing and partnering with innovative companies driving change across the energy landscape.
-* [Evergy Ventures](https://evergyventures.com/) - Formerly known as GXP Investments, focused on exploring unique opportunities that are aligned with Evergy’s core mission to foster energy that moves us forward.
+* [Evergy Ventures](https://evergyventures.com/) - Formerly known as GXP Investments, focused on exploring unique opportunities that are aligned with Evergy's core mission to foster energy that moves us forward.
 * [GEEREF](https://geeref.com/) - An innovative Fund-of-Funds catalysing private sector capital into clean energy projects in developing countries and economies in transition.
 * [Evok Innovations](https://www.evokinnovations.com/) - Fueling industrial innovation.
 * [PIVA](http://www.piva.vc/) - A San Francisco-based VC firm investing in visionary entrepreneurs who are solving the world's critical problems in the industrial and energy spaces.